 - 1. Employed Staff Member: A staff member who receives pay for either full-time or part-time work at the church. - 2.
-Volunteer: An adult seeking involvement with children/students (under the age of 18) that has been a member of this congregation for at least 6 months or a constituent member for at least 12 months, with the exception of Recreation Ministry volunteers.
-All staff and volunteers must have a background check and be safe sanctuary trained. - 3.
-Supervisory Volunteer: An individual seeking a supervisory role with children/students that has 1) been a member of this congregation for at least 12 months or 2) has had prior supervisory experience with children/students and is defined above as a volunteer.
-All individuals desiring to be supervisory volunteers need to be approved by Children's Council, Student Ministry Servant Team and/or church ministry staff before serving. - 4.
-Student Staff or volunteer: An individual who is at least 14 (exception may be made during VBS when student may be between the ages of 12-14 in the capacity of an assistant to an adult only).
+Volunteer: An adult seeking involvement with children, students under the age of 18, and/or vulnerable adults who has been a member of this congregation for at least 6 months or a constituent member for at least 12 months, with the exception of Recreation Ministry volunteers.
+All staff and volunteers must have a background check and be Safe Sanctuary trained. - 3.
+Supervisory Volunteer: An individual seeking a supervisory role with children/students/vulnerable adults who has 1) been a member of this congregation for at least 12 months or 2) has had prior supervisory experience with children/students and is defined above as a volunteer.
+Before serving, all individuals desiring supervisory volunteer status are subject to approval by corresponding ministry director. - 4.
+Student Staff or Volunteer: An individual who is at least 14 (except during VBS, when a student between the ages of 12-14 may serve in the capacity of an assistant to an adult only).
 All student staff/volunteers must have prior approval from the director of children's ministries, student ministries and/or church ministry staff and must be paired with at least one adult. - 5.
 The Department of Family and Children Services (DFCS): Falls under the Georgia Department of Human Resources and is responsible for welfare and employment support, protecting children, foster care and other services to strengthen families. - 6.
 Adult: Anyone who is 18 years of age or older. - 7.
-Child /Student: anyone who is under 18 years of age or has the mental capacity of such age is considered a child or student. - 8.
-Vulnerable Adult: any person age 18 or older, or an elder, defined as 65 or older who is mentally, physically or psychologically unable to make responsible legal decisions about his or her own welfare. - 9.
-Accident: when an unintentional act occurs and a child or any other person is hurt. - 10.
-Incident: when an action is observed that does not require reporting to DFCS, but does require attention and/or recording/reporting. - 11.
-Suspected abuse: when one sees, has been told of, or suspects someone has been abused in some way
+Child /Student: Anyone who is under 18 years of age or has the mental capacity of such age is considered a child or student. - 8.
+Vulnerable Adult: Anyone aged 18 or over who is, or may be, in need of community services due to age, illness or a mental or physical disability; who is, or may be, unable to take care of himself/herself, or unable to protect himself/herself against significant harm or exploitation. - 9.
+Accident: When an unintentional act occurs and a child or any other person is hurt. - 10.
+Incident: When an action is observed that does not require reporting to DFCS, but does require attention and/or recording/reporting. - 11.
+Suspected Abuse: When one sees, has been told of, or suspects someone has been abused in some way